christianhaitian/rs97-commander-sdl2/README.md

 Modify based on https://github.com/glebm/rs97-commander

-supports OGA, RGB10, and RK2020 devices only using ArkOS.
+supports OGS device only using ArkOS.
 For the RG351P, use the rg351p branch.
+For OGA, RGB10, and RK2020, use the master branch.

 Build instructions (Works best in 32 bit Arm environment)
 ==================